camerxnlol/61040-fa25-assignment-4/all-api-spec.md

   "error": "string"
 }
 ```
+---
 # API Specification: SongRecommender Concept

-**Purpose:** support the recommendation of songs to users by managing a catalog of available and previously recommended songs.
+**Purpose:** To manage a catalog of songs for each user, track their listening history, and provide new song recommendations.

 ---